organicaudio/useful-code-snippets2/docs/my-server/server-infra.md

 ## setup nginx as reverse proxy

-Base config is created with [this ui from digitalocean](https://www.digitalocean.com/community/tools/nginx).
+Base config is created with [this tool from digitalocean](https://www.digitalocean.com/community/tools/nginx).
 Afterwards for every subdomain a proxy_pass is configured.
-Remember to create a CNAME in the dns for every subdomain.
 See the page **nginx memory aid** for an overview of nginx config.
+And remember to create a CNAME in the dns for every subdomain.

 **The browser will heavily use caching when serving static files so remember to delete the caches after changing proxy settings.**